What You Think About All The Time Is What You Get In Life

 Finding Out What You Really Believe

-If you’re keen to use the principles of the law of attraction to change your life, then the thoughts and words that you use in everyday life MUST match the reality which you want to create.
+If you’re keen to use the principles of the law to change your life, then the thoughts and words that you use in everyday life MUST match the reality which you want to create.

 Your clues are in what you think, say and believe.